 Belief seeks to satisfy psicoemotional needs and wants based on lackings, cravings and fear, whilst science seeks bravely to find the truth and act accordingly to be congruent and consistent with the findings in a rational and responsible manner.

-Politicians are mostly lawyers and businessmen (who are not science biased or science knowledgeable), thus, they´re not about who´s or what´s right, but about who argues best for the most money, and those who aren´t lawyers or businessmen, learn the ropes soon and fast enough because they equally like the money.
+Politicians are mostly lawyers and business men (who are not science-trained nor science knowledgeable), thus, their agendas are not about who´s or what´s right, but about who argues the best for the most money, and those who aren´t lawyers nor business men, learn the ropes soon and fast enough because they like money.

-That is not to say that business men altogether won´t negotiate properly, after all, in the negotiation graph below, they ideally seek to score high on both (collaborate), where, concern for self = attaining their objective, and concern for other = maintaining the relationship (for further business opportunities):
+That being said, lawyers and business men are not altogether ignorant (they may not know nor understand science, but they do know and understand other things), and they are emotionally intelligent, so much so that they negotiate properly (with whom its convenient), after all, in the negotiation graph below, we can see that they ideally seek to score high on both (collaborate), where, concern for self = attaining their objective, and concern for other = maintaining the relationship (for further business opportunities):

 In graph 1, we clearly see that solipsism (the idea that only your own concerns exist) has to be put aside.

 Language is not innocent, it always seeks to sell something and in negotiating in business as in legislation, there is alway a seller and a buyer:

 In graph 2, the Nash solution comes from John Nash´s governing dynamics model, in which you must do what´s best for you, but also what´s best for the other ( the famous win-win premise, as Stephen Covey would later express it.